Pulp to headline Latitude as part of reunion gigs

 Pulp frontman Jarvis Cocker teased a potential reunion on social media earlier this year.

-Latitude organisers said the Sheffield-based band would headline the festival on the Friday night in celebration of its the album This Is Hardcore's 25th anniversary.
+Latitude organisers said the Sheffield-based band would headline the festival on the Friday night in celebration of the 25th anniversary of their album This Is Hardcore.

+On Facebook, Cocker said: "Three months ago, Pulp asked, 'What exactly do you do for an encore?'
+Well… an encore happens when the crowd makes enough noise to bring the band back to the stage.
+So… Pulp are playing in the UK and Ireland in 2023.
+Therefore… come along & make some noise.
+See you there."

+Jarvis has already appeared at Latitude as a solo performer on the main stage, and as a late-night DJ.

 Pulp last performed in 2012 with 12,000 people attending a one-off concert, almost 35 years after the band formed.